Madhvesh-Patel3241/Vita_Guide/README.md

 VitaGuide is a web-based application that:

  - Assists parents in understanding vitamin deficiencies through meal tracking.
- - Suggests dietary recommendations tailored to their child’s needs.
+ - Suggest dietary recommendations tailored to their child’s needs.
  - Provides insights into the side effects of deficiencies.

 The project’s ultimate goal is to promote children’s health by making accurate nutritional information accessible and actionable.